HYUNDAI Elantra 2024

 While several competitors have abandoned their compact sedans in North America, Hyundai is keeping its Elantra much alive.
 On sale for three years, the seventh generation is the subject of several changes this year, both to the body, in the cabin and in terms of safety.
 It offers no less than four engines, including a sporty one and a hybrid geared towards fuel economy.
 The most common pairs a four-cylinder with a continuously variable transmission, as in almost all of the Elantra's rivals.

 The latter has long been one of the best-selling models in its category.
-The attractive pricing partly motivates this popularity: the Elantra has a starting price of $24,373 (including freight, delivery and dealer fees).
+The attractive pricing partly motivates this popularity: the 2024 Hyundai Elantra has a starting price of $24,373 (including freight, delivery and dealer fees).
 Only its mechanical cousin, the Kia Forte, beats it by around $800.
 All other compact sedans exceed $26,000 with an automatic transmission.

 The picture is similar at the top of the range, where the N-Line version with turbo engine tops out at $33,723.
 This time, only the Nissan Sentra SR is a few hundred dollars less, without providing the same power as the Elantra.